yaap-mojito/releases/README.md

 Will YAAP be maintained officially?

-- That is still undecided at the moment, if any of us gets a permanent solution to be able to consistently build YAAP, then we will apply for official.
+- That is still undecided at the moment, if I get a permanent solution to be able to consistently build YAAP, then I will apply for official.

 Will we get OTA support?

-- OTA support requires building the ROM as an otapackage and we don't intend to move to otapackage.
+- OTA support requires building the ROM as an otapackage and I don't intend to move to otapackage.

 Can I change kernel?